-- 68. Romania's economic dependence on its Communist trading partners has been appreciably reduced over the last decade.
-Nevertheless, the Soviet Union maintains economic domination through mutual trade and credit arrangements, political ties, geographic proximity and commitments to the Warsaw Pact. - Romanian imports from the COMECON countries consist primarily of machinery and equipment and rolled steel (including In 1966, approximately 60 per cent of purchases in these categories came from its COMECON partners; one-third from the USSR and the remaining two-thirds from the other COMECON countries, chiefly Czechoslovakia, Poland and the Soviet-occupied Zone of Germany.
-Reflecting the sharp rise in 1967 in imports of machinery and equipment from the West, the share of the COMECON countries' deliveries dropped from an estimated 60 per cent of all imports in 1966 to about 50 per cent in 1967; the Soviet Union's share fell to an estimated 15 per cent of all imports in this category, the remaining 35 per cent coming from the other COMECON countries.
-Notwithstanding the trend toward increased purchases of capital equipment from the West, Romania remains heavily dependent on Communist and more specifically Soviet machinery in certain key industrial areas.
-The Galati Steel Mill and the Iron Gates hydroelectric power and navigation system, two of the largest industrial development projects currently under construction, are receiving major portions of machine plant and technical services from the Soviet Union. - 70.
+- 69. Rumania's economic dependence on its Communist trading partners has been appreciably reduced over the last decade.
+Nevertheless, the Soviet Union maintains economic domination through mutual trade and credit arrangements, political ties, geographic proximity and commitments to the Warsaw Pact. - Although raw materials take first place in Rumanian exports from the COMECON countries, large quantities of machinery, equipment and rolled steel (including pipe) are also imported.
+In 1966, approximately 60% of purchases in these categories came from its COMECON partners; one-third from the USSR and the remaining two-thirds from the other member countries, chiefly Czechoslovakia, Poland and the Soviet-occupied Zone of Germany.
+Reflecting the sharp rise in 1967 in imports of machinery and equipment from the West, the share of the COMECON countries! deliveries dropped from an estimated 60% of all imports in 1966 to about 50% in 1967; the Soviet Union's share fell to an estimated 15% of all imports in this category, the remaining 35% coming from the other COMECON countries.
+Notwithstanding the trend toward increased purchases of capital equipment from the West, Rumania remains heavily dependent on Communist and, more specifically, Soviet machinery in certain key industrial The Galati Steel Mill and the Iron Gates hydro-electric power and navigation system, two of the largest industrial development projects currently under construction, are receiving major portions of machine plant and technical services from the Soviet Union. - 71.
 Preliminary figures for 1968 reveal that overall imports of machinery and equipment decreased in volume.
-There has been no indication that the unprecedentedly high purchases of capital goods from the West have been repeated in 1968, suggesting that the drop is a result of a decline in the volume received from the West, rather than a further reduction in COMECON's share.
-This development may, in turn, be explained by a need to absorb the recent large procurements into the industrial base, and a reluctance to amass further hard currency debts, rather than a deliverate government decision to reverse the trend toward increased imports of Western technology. - 71.
-In 1967 Romania purchased almost 1.5 million tons of rolled steel (including pipe), approximately one-half of this from the Soviet Union and a small amount from the other Communist countries.
-Romania is dependent on the area for much of its supplies of iron ore, which is of increasing importance to the metallurgical industry.
-Purchases in 1967 amounted to 3.4 million tons, the greater part (2.7 million tons) coming from the Soviet Union.
-In solid fuels Romania is only marginally dependent on outside resources, and the required increment to domestic supplies is again largely supplied by its COMECON trading partners.
+There has been no indication that the unprecedentedly high purchases of capital goods from the West have been repeated in 1968, suggesting that the drop is a result of a decline in the volume received from the West rather than a further reduction in COMECON's share.
+This development may, in turn, be explained by a need to absorb the recent large procurements into the industrial base, and a reluctance to amass further hard currency debts, rather than a deliberate government decision to reverse the trend toward increased imports of Western technology(1).